 (7) Cameras may be turned off when the officer is engaged in community caretaking functions.
 This applies to any task undertaken by a law enforcement officer in which the officer is performing an articulable act unrelated to the investigation of a crime.
 "Community caretaking function" includes, but is not limited to, participating in town halls or other community outreach, helping a child find his or her parents, providing death notifications, and performing in-home or hospital well-being checks on the sick, elderly, or persons presumed missing.
+"Community caretaking function" excludes law enforcement-related encounters or activities.
 However, the camera must be turned on when the officer has reason to believe that the person on whose behalf the officer is performing a community caretaking function has committed or is in the process of committing a crime.
 If exigent circumstances exist which prevent the camera from being turned on, the camera must be turned on as soon as practicable.